Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Prototype implementation:

 Therefore, we take a combination of the two: The features \textit{vulnerability ID in message, other vulnerability ID in message, referred to by NVD, referred to by advisories, message contains GitHub issue reference, message contains a reference to a Jira issue, time distance before,} and \textit{time distance} after are already values between 0.0 and 1.0.
 We scale the features \textit{number of hunks, average hunk size, (vulnerability timestamp,)} and \textit{number of changed files} universally, as we regard these features not vulnerability or project specific features.
 We scale the features \textit{path similarity score} and the nine \textit{lexical similarity features} vulnerability specific, as we regard these features to be vulnerability specific as they depend on the vulnerability description.

-\subsection{Model training}
+\subsection{Model Training}

 After we create and scale the feature vectors for the candidate commits, the candidate commits can be ranked based on the scores for these features.
-This task can be approached as a machine learning task, by means of predicting the probability of being a fix commit for this vulnerability and sorting the candidates based on this probability score, for which we use the Scikit-Learn \texttt{predict\_proba} method~\cite{scikit-learn}.
-To allow a ML model to do this prediction, a train and test data set needs to be created.
-This does not just yield randomly shuffling the vulnerabilities and selecting a subset because of the imbalance of the data set, as there can be thousands of candidate commits for just one known fix commit.
-One of the decisions to make is the number of negative samples for every positive instance~\cite{sabetta_practical_2018}.
-In our research we use a train and test data set containing one negative and one positive candidate commit for each vulnerability (from the same repository).
-We then use this data set was to train a classifier in classifying feature vectors to either negative or positive.
-When ranking the candidate commits, we use this classifier to predict for every feature vector the probability of being a fix commit, so we can sort the candidate commits based on this score.
+This task can be approached as a ML task, by means of predicting the probability of being a fix commit for this vulnerability and sorting the candidates based on this probability score, for which we use the Scikit-Learn \texttt{predict\_proba} method~\cite{scikit-learn}.
+Our choice of algorithms and the report of their performance are presented in the next section.